 Setting up a Virtuozzo Storage cluster includes these steps:

-You can also set up a Virtuozzo Storage using the Virtuozzo 7 installer.
+You can also set up a Virtuozzo Storage using the Virtuozzo Hybrid Server 7 installer.
 It automatically configures your system as a metadata server, chunk server, or client.
-For detailed information on this, see the Virtuozzo 7 Installation Guide.
+For detailed information on this, see the Virtuozzo Hybrid Server 7 Installation Guide.